tbc

 Abeer Seikaly, Weaving a Home, Tent Al-Namara overlooking the Dead Sea, Jordan, 2020. © Abeer Seikaly

-At ACP-Palazzo Franchetti, the exhibition will present the work of more than 30 modern architects, including several who have not previously shown in Venice.
+At ACP-Palazzo Franchetti, the exhibition presents the work of more than 30 modern architects, including several who have not previously shown in Venice.
 Examining three generations of architects that have worked in the MENASA region, the exhibition features drawings, photographs, models, and important archival documentation.
-Through these materials, Beyti Beytak will explore interconnected themes of community and belonging, organised into sections dedicated to the reinvention of the oasis, city housing, community centres, mosques, museums, and gardens.
+Through these materials, Beyti Beytak explores interconnected themes of community and belonging, organised into sections dedicated to the reinvention of the oasis, city housing, community centres, mosques, museums, and gardens.
 A section is also devoted to the architecture and urbanism of Doha, which includes several doors from the old city that have been restored with the support of the Aga Khan Trust for Culture.